Where Does Water Come From: The Water Cycle

 Review the terms: condensation, evaporation and precipitation.

-Ask learners to recall the three major parts of the water cycle and what you need for each to take place.
+Ask learners to recall the three major parts of the water cycle and the conditions for each to take place.
 Be prepared to reference The Magic School Bus Wet All Over: A Book About The Water Cycle

 Distribute the water cycle handout (Attachment Two) to each child.
 Review each of the components and invite them to add color.
 Assemble the pieces to the large water cycle by allowing the learners to place their pieces on the diagram.
 Invite learners to use their handouts as a guide.